TheStarAlight/PyStructureFactor/README.md

 plt.savefig("./H2_Example.pdf")
 plt.show()
 ```
+This example took 16 sec. to finish on an *AMD Ryzen 9 7950X CPU* on *WSL Ubuntu 22.04 LTS*.

 ### O2 example
 Remember that for molecules with non-zero total spin $S$, specify the spin in the `pyscf.M` with `spin=<2S>`.